mrenyrab/kitra-project/README.md

 - **Register [POST]** - http://localhost:4000/main/register (Bonus endpoint)

   > This step is optional, as there are already provided accounts.
 Please proceed directly to the login page if you dont want to register.
+  > Please note that you can also log in using the sample accounts available in the repository.
+You can find them in the sample_data folder by opening the seedUsers.js file.
   > Sample input in postman:

 ```